• Skip to primary navigation

 Maine provides a state income tax credit, the Opportunity Maine Tax Credit, to reimburse student loan payments for recent college graduates who live and work in Maine.
 Maine also provides a subtraction for student loan payments made by the borrower’s employer under the Maine Educational Opportunity Program (FAQ).

-Employer student loan repayment assistance programs (LRAPs) are taxable in North Carolina in 2020.
+North Carolina: Employer student loan repayment assistance programs (LRAPs) are taxable in North Carolina since 2020.

 Pennsylvania provides tax-free status for student loan debt that is forgiven via a state or Federal program that provides for payment or cancellation of student loans when the work is done for a period of time in a specified profession as of 2021.
 This would include Public Service Loan Forgiveness (PSLF) and LRAPs like the Student Loan Relief for Nurses (SLRN) program.
 See the updated tax bulletin here.